 Draw a closed polygon shape.
 Click to create the first vertex and click again to place additional vertices.
 To finish the shape, click the first vertex or double-click the last vertex

-While you are drawing a polygon, press the A key to turn the Arc Mode toggle on and off.
-To increase or decrease the number of segments that comprise an arc, press the + or - key respectively before clicking the endpoint of the arc.
+While you are drawing a polygon, press the A key to turn the Arc Mode toggle button on and off.
+To increase or decrease the number of segments that comprise an arc, press the Plus or Minus key, respectively, before clicking the endpoint of the arc.

 Draw a closed rectangle.
 Click to start drawing, move the pointer, and click again to define the first edge.
 Move the pointer to drag the rectangle to the size you want and click again to close the shape.